“Masterpieces by Ellington” – Duke Ellington

 Several legendary musicians — among them, Duke Ellington, Robert Johnson and Coleman Hawkins — were in their primes well before the concept and technology of the “album” had been defined.
 As a result, their legacies have gone somewhat undervalued.
 Or, rather, we don’t hear all that much about them.

-For what its worth, Masterpieces by Ellington might as well be the first actual “album,” at least as far as I’m concerned.
-One of the first 12″ LPs, the aptly-titled recording consists of four lengthy standards, allowing plenty of room for relaxed and inspired soloing
+For what its worth, Masterpieces by Ellington might as well be the first actual “album,” taking full advantage of the format’s extended runtime.
+One of the first 12″ LPs, the aptly-titled recording consists of four lengthy standards, following in the footsteps of his extended suites of the 1940s, allowing plenty of room for relaxed and inspired soloing.

-The 15-minute version of “Mood Indigo” might be the best rendition of the eternal classic.
-The bumbling clarinet melody calls to mind a walk down a 1920s N.Y.C. street; its manner is calm and unhurried, without a care in the world.
+The 15-minute version of “Mood Indigo” is one of the finest renditions of the eternal classic (the original is the #26 Best Song of the 1930s).
+The bumbling clarinet melody calls to mind a walk down an art deco New York City street; its manner is calm and unhurried, without a care in the world.
 Meanwhile, Ellington’s piano provides the somber anchor on which the entire tune can rest.
-He leads his orchestra down several interesting avenues: muted trumpets, talking trombones and big band blasts.
+He leads his swing band down several interesting avenues: muted trumpets, talking trombones and big band blasts.

 The only thing that doesn’t work — on “Mood Indigo” and the rest of the album — are the occasional lead vocals, courtesy of Yvonne Lanauze.
 Ms. Lanauze is a good singer, but she possesses a piercingly annoying affectation that is halfway between croon and caw.
-I have never been a strong proponent of vocal jazz, and this is no exception.
-The musicianship is what makes this album so great — luckily the vocal breaks are few and far between.
+Luckily, the vocal breaks are few and far between.
+The musicianship is what makes this album so great.

 When looking back on the 1950s, it is easy to focus on the LPs released post ‘55, which is when more traditional “albums” started to gain traction.
 Yet it is important not to overlook the first half of the decade, because you’ll most certainly be missing out.